 Members requested reading material on Native American studies and Scott appreciated the interest everyone showed and the many good questions following his presentation.
-He compiled a list of books that covers some of the tribes who have connections to their work.
-This list reflects sources I trust.
-I hope it is helpful."
+He compiled a list of books that covers some of the tribes who have connections to

 Members listening to Native American Indians program Saturday afternoon.